 - Production of crucial compounds like creatine, phosphatidylcholine, and carnitine†

 - Reproductive health

 - Liver health

 How to Optimize Your Methylation

-We should be doing everything we can to optimize our body’s ability to effectively methylate because it’s such a critical process.
-It’s not that one can simply do it once and be done.
-Methylation must be continually maintained throughout life,.
+You should be doing everything you can to optimize your body’s methylation.
+Why?
+Because it’s such a critical process!
+Methylation isn’t something you can tend to once and be done.
+Methylation must be continually maintained throughout life.
 Problems start arising when methylation is not optimized, meaning, it’s happening slower than it should be (or the opposite: it’s happening too fast!).
 In general, the methylation cycle slows down when it doesn’t have enough methyl-supportive nutrients and speeds up when it has too many.